3 simple steps to lose weight as fast as possible. Read now

 Foods that tend to cause more acidity in the body and that you may want to limit or avoid include:

-Research supporting the connection between foods like animal protein and chronic disease due to a change in the body’s pH is limited.
+Research supporting the connection between foods like animal protein and chronic disease due to changes in the body’s pH is limited.

-New research may shed more light on this connection or expose other reasons why reducing animal products is beneficial for health.
+New research may shed more light on this connection or reveal other reasons why reducing animal products is beneficial for health.

 Fruits that are high in acid

-This also means that they have a negative PRAL, which is a value used to estimate the amount of acid produced during digestion for certain foods.
+This also means they have a negative PRAL, a value used to estimate the amount of acid produced during digestion for certain foods.

 Here is the PRAL for a 3.5-ounce (100-gram) portion of several popular fruits:

-Keep in mind that although these fruits are alkalizing in the body, their initial acidity could worsen symptoms for those with upper gastrointestinal issues like an ulcer or reflux.
+Keep in mind that although these fruits are alkalizing in the body, their initial acidity could worsen symptoms for those with upper gastrointestinal issues like ulcers or reflux.

 Those with conditions like gastroesophageal reflux disease (GERD) are often advised to limit their intake of acidic foods, including citrus fruits like oranges, grapefruit, lemons, and limes.